Making Vision Transformers Truly Shift-Equivariant: Additional experimental details

 \subsection{Semantic Segmentation}

-{\bf Data Preprocessing (circular shift).} For Swin+UperNet, both the baseline and adaptive (A-Swin) models were trained by resizing input images to size $1,792 \times 448$ followed by a random cropping of size $448 \times 448$.
+{\bf Data pre-processing (Circular shifts).} For Swin+UperNet, both the baseline and adaptive (A-Swin) models were trained by resizing input images to size $1,792 \times 448$ followed by a random cropping of size $448 \times 448$.
 Next, the default data augmentation used in the Swin + UperNet model is used.
 During testing, input images are resized to $1792 \times 448$.
-Then, each dimension size is rounded up to the next multiple of $224$.~\tabref{tab:supp_seg_aug_circular_swin} describes the preprocessing and data augmentation pipelines.
+Then, each dimension size is rounded up to the next multiple of $224$.~\tabref{tab:supp_seg_aug_circular_swin} describes the pre-processing and data augmentation pipelines.

 For Swin-V2+UperNet, both the baseline and the adaptive (A-SwinV2) models were trained by resizing input images to size $2,048\times 512$ followed by a random cropping of size $512\times 512$.
 Following this, the default data augmentation used in the Swin + UperNet model is adopted.
 During testing, input images are resized to $2,048\times 512$.
-Then, each dimension size is rounded up to the next multiple of $256$.~\tabref{tab:supp_seg_aug_circular_swinv2} describes the preprocessing and data augmentation pipelines.
+Then, each dimension size is rounded up to the next multiple of $256$.~\tabref{tab:supp_seg_aug_circular_swinv2} describes the pre-processing and data augmentation pipelines.

-{\bf Data Preprocessing (linear shift).} For the Swin+UperNet baseline and adaptive models, the default pre-processing pipeline from the official MMseg implementation~\cite{mmseg2020} was used.
-The same pre-processing pipeline was used to evaluate the SwinV2+UperNet models.
-The preprocessing pipeline is detailed in~\tabref{tab:supp_seg_aug_standard}.
+{\bf Data pre-processing (Standard Shifts).} For the Swin+UperNet baseline and adaptive models, the default pre-processing pipeline from the official MMseg implementation~\cite{mmseg2020} was used.
+The same pipeline was used to evaluate the SwinV2+UperNet baseline and adaptive models.
+The pre-processing pipeline is detailed in~\tabref{tab:supp_seg_aug_standard}.

 {\bf Computational settings.} ADE20K semantic segmentation experiments using Swin and SwinV2 models, both adaptive and baseline architectures, were trained on four NVIDIA A100 GPUs with an effective batch size of $16$ images for $160,000$ iterations.
 These settings are consistent with the official MMSeg configuration for the Swin+UperNet model.